 Get Updates: [USE THIS LINK TO SUBSCRIBE TO UPDATES]

 The Office of Administrative Rules (OAR) is responsible for publishing The Oklahoma Administrative Code and The Oklahoma Register and implementing the provisions of Article 1 of the Administrative Procedures Act [Title 75 Oklahoma Statutes (O.S.)
 Section 250 et seq.].
 The OAR maintains the official records of the state's rules and rulemaking notices, and provides assistance to approximately 150 regulatory agencies in the rulemaking process.
-All proposed rules are first published as a Notice of Rulemaking Intent in the Oklahoma Register.
+Notices of Rulemaking Intent are published in the Oklahoma Register for all proposed rules.

 Use the navigation tab on the left to view Recently Adopted Amendments to the Department of Health Rules.